zol/storybook/docs/content/docs/api.md

 You can add several decorators to a `stories` object.
 They will wrap each other in a nesting way.
 **Note**: Next added decorator will wrap the previous ones.

-// todo: check the decorators order
+TODO: check the decorators order

 Example: